xiaolai/insidebar-ai/MANUAL_TESTING.md

 2. Type some text manually in the textarea (e.g., "Summarize this: ")
 3. Go back to the webpage tab
 4. Select some text
-5. Right-click → "Open in insidebar.ai" → "ChatGPT"
+5. Right-click → "Send to insidebar.ai" → "ChatGPT"

 **Expected Result:**
 - Sidebar switches to ChatGPT (or stays on ChatGPT)